 It’s your idea and your company, right?
-You instinctively hold onto your creation.
-Like a little kid holding onto a toy, you won’t let anyone play with it.
-Unfortunately, stubbornness and entitlement is not exactly a recipe for entrepreneurial success.
+You instinctively hold on to your creation.
+Like a little kid holding on to a toy, you won’t let anyone play with it.
+Unfortunately, stubbornness and entitlement are not exactly a recipe for entrepreneurial success.

 You have a lot of competition, and they have teams of smart, dedicated people working in tandem toward a common goal.
 By the time you let someone else play with your toy, the market may have moved on to something else.
 As you probably learned a long time ago, you are going to have to share.
 And sharing means sharing ownership of your idea.